lillian-rigling/minimal-mistakes/_pages/details.md

 <center>
   No car?
 Please get in touch with Christopher or Lillian and we will try to match you with a family member or friend who can help transport you to and from the wedding! </center>

+## Schedule of Events
+Sunday, November 4, 2018
+* 2:00 PM: Arrive at *Cave Spring Vineyard Retreat*
+* 2:10 PM - 3:00 PM: Ceremony
+* 3:00 PM - 5:00 PM: Travel to *Inn on the Twenty*
+  * Optional: Attend a wine tasting at the Cave Spring Wine Store, sample local beers at the Bench Brewing Company, Visit the Jordan Art Gallery, or explore the vineyard.
+* 5:00 PM - 6:00 PM: Cocktail hour at the *Inn on the Twenty*
+* 6:30 PM - 8:30 PM: Dinner and toasts
+* 8:30 PM - 11:30 PM: After-dinner drinks, dancing, and snacks.